-1The Principal Investigator will act as contact person for this Special Project and, in particular, will be asked to register the project, provide an annual progress report of the project's activities, etc.
+The Principal Investigator will act as contact person for this Special Project and, in particular, will be asked to register the project, provide annual progress reports of the project's activities, etc.

-2 If e.g. you archive x GB in year one and y GB in year two and don't delete anything you need to request x + y GB for the second project year.
+&lt;sup>2These figures refer to data archived in ECFS and MARS.
+If e.g. you archive x GB in year one and y GB in year two and don't delete anything you need to request x + y GB for the second project year etc. Page 1 of 6